Black and Tan (film): Cast

-Both used their own names although they played thinly masked "fictional" characters.
+Both used their own names in the film, although they played thinly masked "fictional" characters.

 Duke Ellington and His Orchestra

-Duke Ellington's ensemble used myriad titles including the Washingtonians, the Harlem Footwarmers, Duke Ellington and His Cotton Club Orchestra, and Duke Ellington and His Washingtonians, Duke Ellington And His Kentucky Club Orchestrra, Duke Ellington and His Orchestra.
+Duke Ellington's ensemble used myriad titles including The Washingtonians, The Harlem Footwarmers, Duke Ellington and His Cotton Club Orchestra, Duke Ellington and His Washingtonians, Duke Ellington And His Kentucky Club Orchestra, and Duke Ellington and His Orchestra.
 The first occasion for the final label was for a March 30, 1926 Gennett Session.